HTTPArchive/almanac.httparchive.org/src/content/en/2021/security.md

 </figure>

 The most common origins used in `*-src` directives continue to be heavily dominated by Google (fonts, ads, analytics).
-We also see cloudflare CDN showing up in the 10th position this year.
+We also see Cloudflare CDN showing up in the 10th position this year.

 ### Subresource integrity